-The way we live is not sustainable.
+The way we organise ourselves is not sustainable.
 We are collectively consuming too many resources.
 On a global, national, organisational and often also personal level.

-The way we organise ourselves is not efficient and rarely make us happy.
+The way we work is not efficient and rarely make us happy.
 Hierarchical structures routinely bypass expertise and puts decisions at the feet of people who shouldn’t be making them.
 This happens in politics, in organisations, in teams, in families, in our own lives.

-The key to change — and saving the world — is to free up resources.
+The key to change — at any level, up to the point of saving the world — is to free up resources.
 By finding a way to use but not waste resources.
 These freed up resources will allow us to make a difference, today.

 Resources are freed if we, in politics, in organisations, in the way we organise our everyday lives, start making use of available expertise.
 Systematically.
 All of the time.

-Decision Free Solutions is an approach to make expertise matter by avoiding decision making.
-It frees up resources.
+Decision Free Solutions is an approach to free up resources.
 It maximises benefits.
 It unlocks creativity.
 It increases joy at the workplace.
 And it will allow you to start saving the world, today.